GrantjHanrahan/wdi27-gitbook/dictionary/definitions.md

 ____

+#### _Inheritance_

+In object-oriented programming, inheritance enables new objects to take on the properties of existing objects.
+A class that is used as the basis for inheritance is called a superclass or base class.
+A class that inherits from a superclass is called a subclass or derived class.
+The terms parent class and child class are also acceptable terms to use respectively.
+A child inherits visible properties and methods from its parent while adding additional properties and methods of its own.

+____

 #### _IP address_

   - An Internet Protocol Address is a unique address assigned to any decive on the web.
 It is the means by which machines locate one another.
 In much the same way we would use a web address (like www.example.com), machines use IP addresses.

+____

+#### _Kernel_

+Kernel, in computer technologies, is the central part in most computer operating systems for the management of the system's resources and the communication between hardware and software components.
+As a basic component of an operating system, a kernel provides abstraction layers for hardware, especially for memory, processors and I/O that allows hardware and software to communicate.
+It also provides software facilities to userland software such as process abstractions, inter-process communication and system calls.
+Kernel may also mean an essential subset of a programming language or core language, in terms of which other constructs are (or could be) defined.

 ____